Invitation to Join the Skykomish Field Station

 WHAT HAPPENS AT CAMP?
 We work for around 4 hours in the morning based on a work plan organized by site stewards implementing a stewardship plan in alignment with the seasons.
 We study plant communities, soils, and hydrology in the Lower Skykomish Riverscape and refine restoration designs while developing places to gather, eat, and sleep on site.
 In the afternoon we trade ideas and crafts, design camp culture, and take care of ourselves and each other.
 We explore camping strategies such as the use of renewable fuels and composting waste that minimize both embedded and operating energy use and maximize reliance on local resources.
 This is a participatory experiment.
 We want people to feel safe.
 We have clear agreements and define the responsibilities of all parties before camp as part of an Ecosystem Guild Handbook.

-WHAT NEXT? – Think about how you might form a group, and follow the link below to sign up for a field station.
+WHAT NEXT? – Follow the link below to sign up for a field station.
 Each field station lasts from Friday afternoon to Sunday afternoon (with an option to camp until Monday morning).
 During startup, groups are largely self-provisioning, but with access to non-potable water and sanitation.
 Our goal during these initial events is to make it simple and easy to just show up so we can talk and plan around the campfire, and design an ecosystem guild.

 Learn more about biocultural restoration field stations and the guild vision